arxenix/binexp-notes/README.md

 ![Process Memory](http://i.imgur.com/bcU5U0Y.png)

 ## Registers
 `esp` - **Stack Pointer** - register that always points to top of the stack.
-Changed whenever stuff is pushed/popped from stack
+Changed whenever stuff is pushed/popped from stack.

 `ebp` - **Base Pointer** - register that points to the start of the current stack frame.
 More convenient to reference function parameters & local variables than using esp directly.

-`eip` - **Instruction Pointer** - register that contains address of next function to be executed
+`eip` - **Instruction Pointer** - register that contains address of next function to be executed.

 ## Stack